 Method#2: Dual Filters

 This method requires some advanced personal planning.
-Like others explained above, ensure your systems have kindred chemistry patterns and are healthy enough.
+As others explained above, ensure your systems have kindred chemistry patterns and are healthy enough.
 In 4-6 weeks, you can transfer the matured filter to your new system.

 Before going ahead, ensure you have everything set, and remember to add some little fish to the filter- it provides the needed food (ammonia).